square/square-java-sdk/doc/models/create-break-type-request.md

 # Create Break Type Request

-A request to create a new `BreakType`.
+A request to create a new `BreakType`

 ## Structure